noamsharabni/smc-trading-bot/README.md

 - Fully self-hosted; no third-party automation SaaS.
 - API keys and credentials are stored as n8n environment credentials, not in this repo.
-- Built and taught to myself independently as a personal project alongside Magshimim.
+- Built and taught to myself independently as a personal project.